archivy/archivy/docs/setup-search.md

 ## Elasticsearch

-Elasticsearch, requires more effort but also for better results.
+Elasticsearch, requires more effort but also returns better results.

-Instructions to install and run the service which needs to be running when you use Archivy can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
+Instructions to install and run the service which needs to be running when you use Elasticsearch can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).

 Append these two lines to your [elasticsearch.yml config file](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html):